nummacway/repro-carts/README.md

 - A: See [here](https://gbdev.io/pandocs/Power_Up_Sequence.html#cpu-registers).
 This shouldn't be hardcoded.
 They should have pushed `A`'s initial value (`AF` to be correct) to the stack and used that.
 The way this is done, many DMG-compatible CGB games will either not run on DMG or CGB, depending on the value, because the menu's cartridge header sets the CGB into CGB mode.
 DMG-only games will not work properly on the CGB, because they keep the menu's color palette.
 The menu should have set a B/W palette or something like that.
 - $7002.0-1: The 8 MiB multirom bank.
 - $7002.2: Invoke MBC1 mode.
 However, it doesn't behave quite like a real MBC1:
-  - `$2000` area registers: 0 is 0.
+  - `$2000-$3FFF` area registers: 0 is 0.
-  - `$4000` area registers: This is interpreted complementedly (bitwise NOT).
+  - `$4000-$5FFF` area registers: For the ROM, this is interpreted complementedly (bitwise NOT).
 It defaults to 0, so if you map a total area of 2 MiB, it defaults to the last 512 KiB of that.
 Therefore, if you want to use MBC1 mode with ROMs larger than 512 KiB, you must divide your ROM into 512 KiB blocks and write them in reserve order.
+Writes (over the full area) affect ROM (if at least 1 MiB) and RAM (if not locked with bit 5).
-  - `$6000` area registers: Locked in advanced mode (1).
+  - `$6000-$7FFF` area registers: Unavailable.
+Locked in advanced mode (like you wrote `$01` there).
 - $7002.3: Unknown, never set.
 - $7002.4: Unknown, always set.
 - $7002.5: Use the _last_ 8 KiB of the corresponding 32 KiB of SRAM instead of four banks.
 So it's like writing `$03` to `$4000` and then locking that register.
 If bit 6 is set, bit 6 overrides bit 5.